• Skip to primary navigation

 About Krista Westervelt, Associate Director, Partners in Health & Wholeness, Healthy Aging

-Krista is continuing on with PHW after completing her Senior Practicum internship in Peace and Conflict Studies with us in Fall 2021.
-She will complete her degree in Peace and Conflict Studies with a Gerontology minor at the University of North Carolina at Greensboro in May 2022 and is planning to seek her MDiv after graduation.
-Prior to joining PHW, Krista served the Chatham County Council on Aging as the organization’s Development and Communications Director.
-During her tenure at the Council on Aging, she was a featured panelist on "Creating, Fostering, and Maintaining Connections During the COVID-19 Pandemic and Beyond" at the 2020 Meals on Wheels Virtual Conference and a co-facilitator on Senior Support and Care at the “Mental Health and Well-Being During the Pandemic” event hosted by NC State’s Institute for Emerging Issues.
-Krista is a member of The Community Church of Chapel Hill Unitarian Universalist.
+Prior to joining PHW in 2021, Krista served the Chatham County Council on Aging as the organization’s Development and Communications Director.
+During her tenure at the Council on Aging, she was a featured panelist on “Creating, Fostering, and Maintaining Connections During the COVID-19 Pandemic and Beyond” at the 2020 Meals on Wheels Virtual Conference and a co-facilitator on Senior Support and Care at the “Mental Health and Well-Being During the Pandemic” event hosted by NC State’s Institute for Emerging Issues.
+Krista earned her B.A. in Peace and Conflict Studies with a minor in Gerontology at the University of North Carolina at Greensboro in May 2022 and was awarded UNCG’s 2021 University Libraries Undergraduate Research Award for her research on the “Impact of Racial Disparities in Transportation Access on Older Adults in Chatham County.”
+She is currently pursuing her Master of Theological Studies degree at Vanderbilt Divinity School with a concentration in Chaplaincy and serves as a Student Minister at the First Unitarian Universalist Church of Nashville.

 Footer